PejLab/Pantry/README.md

 ## Running from the command line

-Phenotypes are usually computed by running one subprocess per phenotype category per sample.
-Within the specified output directory, one directory will be created for each phenotype category, containing intermediate (often per-sample) files from each program.
+Phenotypes are usually computed by running one subprocess per modality per sample.
+Within the specified output directory, one directory will be created for each modality, containing intermediate (often per-sample) files from each program.
 These data will then be combined into one BED file per phenotype group so that QTL mapping can be run separately for each.

 All this is done using Snakemake, so general guides to using Snakemake can be found online to learn its features.
 For example, you can specify a profile that determines how steps get run, and is different from the project config file described above.
 Here is an example profile config for use on a computing cluster with slurm scheduling: